 Sometimes a really good idea is right under your nose.
 Especially when it comes to creative projects for kids.
 Bo and I were brainstorming ideas for kids' room decor, since we've totally switched up Lo's room recently.
 With Bo (and now Lotus) being skaters, skateboard decks popped into our heads.
 I'll be sharing pics soon to show how we used these in the baby's room, too.

-Lo is quite the little artist (haha, isn't that such a typical mom thing to say?) so we figured she could really work some magic with a blank skateboard deck.
+(haha, isn't that such a typical mom thing to say?) so we figured she could really work some magic with a blank skateboard deck.
 One cold and snowy afternoon, we hooked her up with the supplies and she went to work.

 We thought over some ideas for her painting's subject matter, and she decided that she wanted to paint a bomb pop popsicle.
-And a bunny.
-(And a hamster and a duck and about twenty other things, but we stopped there.)

 I drew a basic outline for her with a pencil so she had a little something to start with, and then she painted away.